groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/nodejs-java/com.groupdocs.viewer.options/cadoptions/_index.md

 The CadOptions class encapsulates various settings and parameters that can be used to control the rendering of CAD drawings in the GroupDocs.Viewer component.

+For more information and code examples, see the [Render CAD drawings and models as HTML, PDF, and image files][Render CAD drawings and models as HTML_ PDF_ and image files] and [Specify rendering options for CAD files][].

 Example usage:

 ```